CodeMasterCody3D/RickPi/README.md

 ## RickPi

-This project uses RPiTX to generate and transmit Rickrolling frequencies.
+This project uses RPiTX to transmit rickroll.wav.
 It includes scripts for installing the necessary software, transmitting the Rickroll song, and stopping transmissions.

 ## Installation